A violation of global symmetries from replica wormholes and the fate of black hole remnants

-It is perhaps not surprising that the contribution of (replica) wormholes to the gravitational path integral drastically alters the conclusions of the semiclassical analysis for black hole evaporation.
+It is perhaps not surprising that the contribution of (replica) wormholes to the gravitational path integral drastically alters the conclusions of the semi-classical analysis for black hole evaporation.
 Recently, by considering the contribution of replica wormholes, \cite{Penington:2019kki, Almheiri:2019qdq, Almheiri:2020cfm} reproduced the correct behavior of the Page curve at late times, further providing a detailed map of how modes trapped in the interior of the black hole are encoded in the Hawking radiation at late times.
 The analysis presented in this paper is closely related to these developments, as we explain how global symmetry charges trapped inside the black hole horizon can ``escape'' through replica wormholes analogous to those considered in \cite{Penington:2019kki, Almheiri:2019qdq}.

-Even though the conservation of global symmetry charge is violated due to wormhole contributions, one might ponder the origin of this symmetry in the effective gravitational theory, in the context of holography.
-For bulk theories with multiple boundaries, the contribution of wormholes to the gravitational path integral leads to the widely discussed factorization puzzle \cite{Maldacena:2004rf}.
-To obtain boundary observables consistent with this lack of factorization in the bulk, we can consider a boundary system given by an ensemble average of theories \cite{Maldacena:2004rf}.
+Even though the conservation of the global symmetry charge is violated due to wormhole contributions, one might ponder the origin of this symmetry in the effective gravitational theory, in the context of holography.
+For bulk theories with multiple boundaries, the contribution of wormholes to the gravitational path integral leads to the widely discussed factorization puzzle: from the field theory point of view the correlation functions across two boundaries seemly factorize, while from the gravity point of view they do not \cite{Maldacena:2004rf}.
+To obtain boundary observables consistent with the lack of factorization in the bulk, we can consider a boundary system given by an ensemble average of theories \cite{Maldacena:2004rf}.
 In this context, we conjecture the following relation between the bulk and the boundary: \begin{itemize} \item If each theory in the ensemble average on the boundary has some global symmetry $G$, then the effective theory in the bulk should have a \textbf{gauge} symmetry whose gauge group is also given by $G$.